PianoTexas International Festival & Academy

 Regardless of age, profession and background, as long as you are a non-professional pianist who enjoys music and loves playing the piano, this Amateurs Program is ideal for you.
 Since its inception in 1996, the program was designed for someone with an aspiration to keep learning and experiencing the art of performing.
 Depending on the different levels and objectives of each individual, the program can be fun and entertaining or intensive and demanding, or both.

-In response to requests by former participants, the Amateurs and Teachers Programs will be combined.
+In response to requests by previous participants, the Amateurs and Teachers Programs will be combined in 2022 in offering performance and learning opportunities and experiences.

 Apply Today